danielacarrion/GIS4Schools_documentation/_build/html/_sources/part3/rs_imageanalysis.rst.txt

 In the example of :numref:`Fig1_SI`, we have  :math:`\rho_{Red}=0.05` and :math:`\rho_{NIR}=0.55`.

 Moreover, the more vigour the vegetation is **OR** the more green biomass is present, the larger this gap is (:numref:`Fig2_SI`).
-Thus, the difference between NIR and Red reflectances is used as a proxy for *overall "amount and health" of green vegetation*.
+Thus, the difference between NIR and Red reflectances is used as a proxy for *overall "amount and health" of green vegetation.*

 .. _Fig2_SI:
 .. figure:: /img/3/Fig2_SI.png